ufo5260987423/magic-scheme/README.md

 ### Get Scheme-langserver

 You may directly download latest executable file [here](https://github.com/ufo5260987423/scheme-langserver/releases/latest/download/run).
-This file you may memory its path as `{path-to-run}`.
+This file you may memory its path as `{path-to-run}`, and you **must** set configuration `magic-scheme.scheme-langserver.path` as it.

 ### Get Scheme
 Magic Scheme supports [r6rs](http://r6rs.org/) standard scheme.
 But apparently I can't fully tests all implementations.
 As myself, I recommend with [Chez Scheme](https://cisco.github.io/ChezScheme/), and you may install it as following: